 Scuba Diving Gran Canaria: boat dives on the southwest coast

 In my previous post, you could read about my personal experience scuba diving with Nautico Dive Academy in Arguineguin on Gran Canaria.
 The same scuba dive center as where I did my Divemaster internship and worked as a Divemaster, 16 years ago.
-In this post, I write a bit more about the actual scuba diving on Gran Canaria, and more specifically about the boat diving on the southwest coast of Gran Canaria.
+In this post, I write a bit more about the actual scuba diving on Gran Canaria.
+More specifically, in this post is written about the boat diving on the southwest coast of Gran Canaria.
 But if you’re interested in shore diving in the marine reserve El Cabron in Arinaga, you can check out this post!

 Here´s a little video of scuba diving in Gran Canaria.
 This video was recorded during my scuba dive at Arguineguín Reef dive site.
 You can also switch on subtitles in most languages.
 And don’t forget to hit that subscribe button to stay updated with the Splashpacker YouTube channel!